Managing PostgreSQL users

 and select Change password. -

-Select how to set a new password:
+Select a method for setting a new password:

 -